conversence/hyperknowledge/doc/install.rst

 5. Initialize the development database

   1. ``python scripts/db_updater.py init``
+  2. Ubuntu: if the installing user is not a sudoer, have the sudoer run this:
+      ``python scripts/db_updater.py deploy -f admin``
-  2. ``python scripts/db_updater.py deploy``
+  3. ``python scripts/db_updater.py deploy``
-  3. The last command can and should be reapplied to run migrations whenever changes are made to the database schema.
+  4. The last command can and should be reapplied to run migrations whenever changes are made to the database schema.
-  4. The need to do so can be verified with ``python scripts/db_updater.py status``.
+  5. The need to do so can be verified with ``python scripts/db_updater.py status``.
-  5. Note: The initial deployment may require a sudoer user on ubuntu.

 Then you should be able to run the server for development with